Motor Insurance

 How do fuel costs compare for EVs vs petrol and diesel?

-Even on a regular home electricity tariff, which is currently around 24.5p/kWh, an EV owner would spend ~50% less on fuel per mile than the driver of a comparable petrol car (assuming they drive the same amount).
+Even on a regular home electricity tariff, an EV owner would spend ~50% less on fuel per mile than the driver of a comparable petrol car (assuming they drive the same amount).

 On an EV tariff—which typically has drastically reduced nighttime electricity rates, EV owners spend even less.
 Learn more about this and see charging costs for different cars in our article on the cost to charge an EV.